schellingerhout/schellingerhout.github.io/_posts/2017-07-25-getting-started-with-r5.md

  ```

 ## Using the extract \ replace operator beyond just indexing
 In [Part 4: Vector Extracting, Replacing and Excluding]({{ site.baseurl }}{% post_url 2017-07-24-getting-started-with-r4 %}), we saw that we can use combined integer indexes, for example `myvector[c(1,3)]` would select the first and third element.
 We can do the same here.
-We can use the `rep()` function to repeat a value a certain number of times
+To prevent repeated typing of the same value We can use the `rep()` function.

  ```R
 three_by_three_identity_matrix <- matrix(rep(0.0, 9), nrow=3)
 three_by_three_identity_matrix[c(1,5,9)] <-  1.0
 three_by_three_identity_matrix
  ```
- Here you can see an excelent example of how the single indexing of a matrix helps us... lets generalize that a bit.
-I will use the `seq()` function to generate a sequence of numbers with a step
+Here you can see an excelent example of how the single indexing of a matrix helps us... lets generalize that matrix a bit.
+I will use the `seq()` function to generate a sequence of numbers with a step.

   ```R
 matrix_dim <- 10